Creating the Best Landscape Design for Privacy

 Using ornamental plants to create privacy is often an affordable and effective solution.
 For year-round privacy, you want evergreen shrubs or trees that grow to a height of at least 6 to 8 feet.
 If you are only concerned about privacy during the warmer months, you may find deciduous shrubs or trees work for you.
 Otherwise, use evergreens.
 For a more informal look, plant groupings of different species in loose, informal arrangements.
 If you have limited space or want a formal appearance, plant a straight line of shrubs or trees, tightly spaced.

 Some consider time and maintenance to be the disadvantage of using ornamental plants for privacy.
 Unless you buy almost full-sized plant material, you will usually have to wait three to five years for something close to full privacy with a hedge.
 Placing plants closer together speeds up the process, but creates more pruning and maintenance chores to keep the plants healthy as they grow.

 Fences and Walls for Privacy

 For backyards with space limitations or to provide instant privacy, a fence or wall will be your best option.
-Depending on the topography and slopes in your neighborhood, a six-foot tall fence usually provides sufficient privacy.
-Pressure treated wood is easy to work with and can be used to construct almost any style of fence from traditional to modern.
+Depending on the topography and slopes in your neighbourhood, a six-foot-tall fence usually provides sufficient privacy.
+Pressure-treated wood is easy to work with and can be used to construct almost any style of the fence from traditional to modern.
 For less experienced do-it-yourself types, pre-assembled fence panels are available in eight-foot lengths.